Jacquard madness!

 Depending on the material and weight of your fabric, recommendations may vary.
 But here are some recommended precautions before sewing your jacquard fabric:

-• Overlock the edges of the width upon receipt of your fabric and before washing it if it is necessary to decate it.
-Indeed, the jacquard weave will lead to a risk of fraying of the cut edges, weakening your precious coupon.
+• Overlock the edges of the fabric as soon as you receive it and before washing it if it needs to be unraveled.
+The jacquard weave can cause the cut edges to fray, weakening your precious fabric.

-• Overlock your pieces before sewing: this injunction is not systematic, and it particularly concerns weaves with large diameter and rather loose threads.
-To consider this point, cut a sample and try to undo the threads with your finger.
-If the threads remain in your hands, an overlocker is essential, at the risk of seeing your work fray and get damaged quickly.
+• Overlock your pieces before sewing: this instruction is not systematic, and it particularly concerns weaves with large diameter and rather loose threads.
+To consider this point, cut a sample and try to unravel the threads with your fingers.
+If the threads remain in your hands, an overlocker is essential, otherwise your work risks fraying and becoming damaged quickly.

-• For some projects, especially the Kika playsuit , it is recommended to iron-on the neckline pieces.
-Jacquard irons on without any problem, and the choice of iron-on will have to be adapted according to your project: we iron-on the bottom of the jacket, the collars or the cuffs more strongly than a bustier for example.
+• For some projects, notably the Kika playsuit , it is recommended to iron-on the neckline pieces.
+Jacquard irons on without any problem, and the choice of iron-on will have to be adapted according to your project: we iron on the bottom of the jacket, the collars or the cuffs more strongly than a bustier for example.
 We generally use Vlieseline G700 for the parts that require support, and Vlieseline G785 for the parts that we want to keep a certain flexibility.

 Always iron your fabric well

-The appearance of the jacquard will change after a machine wash, the fibers will have worked during washing and drying.
-Wash your fabrics by scrupulously respecting the cycle instructions, and dry them flat (do not let them stagnate in the drum after washing).
+The appearance of the jacquard will change after a wash in the washing machine, the fibers will have worked during washing and drying.
+Wash your fabrics carefully following the cycle instructions, and dry them flat (do not let them stagnate in the drum after washing).
 Careful ironing (following the temperature recommendations) will restore your jacquard fabric's suppleness and appearance.

 Choice of needles

 It will depend a lot on the fabric.
-A very thick and densely woven jacquard requires universal needles of 80 or 90.
-A light jacquard like our viscose jacquards, more delicate but also finer and more flexible, are sewn with microtex needles to avoid pulling threads.
+A very thick and densely woven jacquard requires universal needles of 80 or even 90.
+A light jacquard like our viscose jacquards, more delicate but also finer and more supple, is sewn with microtex needles to avoid pulling the thread.

 How do I finish my seams?

 If you have already overlocked your pieces, you can leave them as they are.
-If you want more elaborate finishes, you can place a bias binding on the seam allowance before assembling your pieces (we explain the principle in this video tutorial ).
+If you want a more elaborate finish, you can place a bias binding across the seam allowance before assembling your pieces (we explain the principle in this video tutorial ).
 This second solution will be preferred if you want to sew a jacquard jacket without adding a lining.
 We also explain it in this other video with the example of the Métropolis jacket ( sewing Métropolis without lining ).

 Choosing the right book

-What to sew in your precious jacquard coupon?
+What to sew into your precious jacquard fabric?
 Again, it all depends on the material!

 Heavy jacquards

-Heavy jacquards lend themselves well to jackets, windbreakers, but also to accessories (passion banane in pretty jacquard) or furnishings (a beautiful hand-sewn jacquard cushion will look amazing!).
+Heavy jacquards lend themselves well to jackets, windbreakers, but also to accessories (banana passion in pretty jacquard) or furnishings (a beautiful hand-sewn jacquard cushion will look amazing!).

 Medium weight jacquards

-A medium-weight jacquard will allow you to sew jackets but also shorts, skirts, provided you choose a pattern with a clean cut.
-Ruffles, numerous gathers will be prohibited.
-But a beautiful Kika jumpsuit , or a set of grand Bain shorts and Métropolis jacket will have a great look!
+A mid-weight jacquard will allow you to sew jackets, but also shorts and skirts, provided you choose a pattern with a clean cut.
+Ruffles and numerous gathers will be prohibited.
+But a beautiful Kika jumpsuit , or a set of large Bain shorts and a Métropolis jacket will look great!

-Our range of tweed-style jacquard will be magnificent for the summer in a palette of tangy colors.
+Our range of tweed-style jacquards will be magnificent for summer in a palette of tangy colors.
 Woven in France , they are easy to work with, and perfect for many projects.
 Discover them on the Mimosa blazer and the Cosmopolitan playsuit/dress .
-You can also sew a jacket, a pretty short jacket, or shorts in this fabric.
+You can also sew a jacket, a pretty short jacket, or a pair of shorts from this fabric.

 Fine and light jacquards